FAQ

 Yes, for example Prophesee offers an acquisition interface for MVTec HALCON.
 Installation and getting started instructions can be found in the Knowledge Center MVTec HALCON Acquisition Interface page.
 There is also a video giving an overview of the bridge and how to use it.
 If you are interested in other libraries, please let us know.

-Another reason for your sample to be running slow could be that your sensor is capturing too many events.
+An additional factor contributing to the slow execution of your sample could be an excessive number of events being captured by your sensor.
 This could be caused by your lighting conditions, the focus adjustment or some camera settings that should be adjusted to your project.
 You can find some information to help you enhance your setup and settings in our page on recording with Metavision Studio.

 Where can I find C++ headers?